3.3 Contextual Inquiry

 -

-Set the master/apprentice frame.
-Read your framing statement.
-Establish that the customer drives the work and you follow.
-Say explicitly: “I’d like to watch you do [task] the way you normally would.
-I’ll mostly watch and ask a few questions along the way.”
+Set the expert/apprentice frame.
+Read the framing statement you prepared.
+Establish that the participant drives the work and you follow.
 Get explicit consent to record.

 -

 Observe first, ask later.
 Resist the urge to interrupt.
-The customer will work through steps that look obvious to them but contain the real signal.
+The participant will work through steps that look obvious to them but contain the real signal.
 Note questions for later — most will be answered in the next two minutes of work without you asking.
-The principle is partnership: you and the customer are figuring out the work together, you are not interviewing them.

 -

 Probe in the moment, but only when it’s natural.
-When the customer hits a workaround, a hesitation, or an interruption, that’s the moment to ask.
+When the participant hits a workaround, a hesitation, or an interruption, that’s the moment to ask.
 “What just happened there?” or “Why that step?”
-The principle is context: the answer to a question asked at the desk in the moment is qualitatively different from the answer to the same question asked at a debrief an hour later.

 -

 Voice your interpretation and let them correct it.
 Every fifteen or twenty minutes, summarize what you think you just saw: “It sounded like the reason you copied that into a spreadsheet is because the report doesn’t sort the way you need.”
-The customer will either confirm or correct you.
-The principle is interpretation: you are testing your reading of the work in real time, not waiting until you’re back at the office to make sense of it.
+The participant will either confirm or correct you.

 -